-GOAL: The purpose of the portfolio is to contribute to evidence towards the final assessment of your professional competencies (Task 1).
-This task is formative, and you will receive feedback on your progression of your competencies during placement.
-PRODUCT: Portfolio FORMAT: You will complete the learning e-portfolio during placement, and upload placement artefacts as well as complete self-assessment and reflection tasks.
-CRITERIA: No. Learning Outcome assessed 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 1 2 Communicates in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts into simple and safe messages 12 4 Engages in reflective practice and recognise own limitations to relevant nutrition profession scope of practice 3 5 Apply project management skills to develop a project plan to address a key nutrition issue 5

-All - Assessment Task 1b: Professional Competencies Evidence - Oral Presentation
+GOAL: The purpose of the portfolio is to contribute to evidence towards the final assessment of your professional competency (Task 1).
+You will receive feedback on your progression towards professional competency during placement.
+PRODUCT: Portfolio FORMAT: You will complete the learning e-portfolio during placement, and upload placement artefacts as well as complete self- assessment and reflection tasks.
+CRITERIA: Learning Outcome assessed 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 1 2 Communicates in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts into simple and safe messages 12 4 Engages in reflective practice and recognise own limitations to relevant nutrition profession scope of practice 3 5 Apply project management skills to develop a project plan to address a key nutrition issue 5 GENERIC SKILLS: Communication, Collaboration, Problem solving, Organisation, Applying technologies, Information literacy All - Assessi nent Task 1b: Professional Competencies Evidence - Oral Presentation GOAL: The purpose of the oral presentation is to contribute evidence towards the final assessment of your professional competencies (Task 1).
+At the completion of the presentation you will be asked to respond to questions outlining how you demonstrated the professional nutrition competencies throughout the placement PRODUCT: Oral

-GOAL: The purpose of the oral presentation is to contribute evidence towards the final assessment of your professional competencies (Task 1).
-At the completion of the presentation you will be asked to respond to questions outlining how you demonstrated the professional nutrition competencies throughout the placement PRODUCT: Oral Oral FORMAT: A 15 minute group presentation communicating your placement project goal and objectives, outcomes and key learnings from the placement experience will be conducted in week 13 of the semester.
+FORMAT: A 15 minute group presentation communicating your placement project goal and objectives, outcomes and key learnings from the placement experience will be conducted in week 13 of the semester.
 At the completion of the presentation each student will be asked individual questions aligned with the Nutrition Science Competencies for Undergraduate Degrees in Australia.

-CRITERIA: No. Learning Outcome assessed 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 0 2 Communicate in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts to simple and safe messages 12 4 Engages in reflective practice and recognise own limitations to relevant nutrition profession scope of practice 3
+CRITERIA: No. Learning Outcome assessed 1 Communicates scientifically, truthfully and professionally using appropriate resources, techniques and technologies 1 2 Communicate in a culturally sensitive, ethical and honest manner 1 3 Translates scientific evidence and concepts to simple and safe messages 12 4 Engages in reflective practice and recognise own limitations to relevant nutrition profession scope of practice 3 GENERIC